ssfsx17/sky-islands/readable.md

 targets the 5-foot square in front of you, then the side-adjacent and two corner-adjacent 5-foot squares further away from you.
 Uses your magical stats and is opposed by magical stats.
-If your Magical Accuracy is more than 1.5x a target's Magical Evasion, then you cause an additional effect based on the element used.
+If your Magical Accuracy is more than 1.5x a target’s Magical Evasion, then you cause an additional effect based on the element used.
 Refer to *Elemental Shot* for the additional effect.

 **Elemental Spark** - 3 energy - Type: Line-of-Sight - Range: 30 feet -
 Target: Single - Creates a spark of elemental energy directly in the face of the target.
 Uses your magical stats and is opposed by magical stats.
-If your Magical Accuracy is more than 1.5x the target's Magical Evasion, then you cause an additional effect based on the element used.
+If your Magical Accuracy is more than 1.5x the target’s Magical Evasion, then you cause an additional effect based on the element used.
 Refer to *Elemental Shot* for the additional effect.